ryanw-mobile/compose-pager-demo/README.md

 To make the coupling looser, as the best practice, the `PageLayout` composable has a `modifier` parameter, so we only have to apply the `pagerAnimation` modifier when calling it from the `HorizontalPager()`, without a need to pass the `pagerState` to the `PageLayout`.

+&nbsp;
+&nbsp;
+&nbsp;

 I am not a mathematician, and I no longer have some-mathematician-coworker 👨🏻‍🦲 with me to play with this.
 There might have room for improvement.
 Feel free to optimise everything here to meet your needs. 🙂

+&nbsp;&nbsp;

 ## Haptic Feedback

 Let's try `CompositionLocal`!
 We can perform haptic feedback in two lines of code.

-To following `LaunchedEffect` can perform haptic feedback during a page-change event.
+The following `LaunchedEffect` can perform haptic feedback during a page-change event.
 Within the same collector, you may do some extra work related to the page change.

 ```
     var currentPageIndex by remember { mutableStateOf(0) }
     val hapticFeedback = LocalHapticFeedback.current
     LaunchedEffect(pagerState) {
         snapshotFlow { pagerState.currentPage }.collect { currentPage ->
+            // This is required to avoid the trigger when the pager is first loaded
             if (currentPageIndex != currentPage) {
                 hapticFeedback.performHapticFeedback(hapticFeedbackType = HapticFeedbackType.LongPress)
                 currentPageIndex = currentPage